Transport in Greater Kuala Lumpur: Expressways

-Access from the city centre to southern areas is provided by Sungai Besi Expressway, which leads to the Bukit Jalil and Sungai Besi areas.
+Access from the city centre to southern areas is provided by the Sungai Besi Expressway, which leads to Bukit Jalil and Sungai Besi.
 The highway runs in parallel with the Kuala Lumpur–Seremban Expressway.
-The highway also provides an alternative route to Kajang by connecting with Kajang Dispersal Link Expressway.
+The highway also provides an alternative route to Kajang by connecting with the Kajang Dispersal Link Expressway (SILK).

-Access from the city centre to south-eastern areas is provided by Cheras Highway which connects to Cheras.
-The highway is connected with Cheras–Kajang Expressway, which provides access to Kajang and that highway itself is connected with Kajang–Seremban Highway and Kajang Dispersal Link Expressway, giving alternative access to Seremban and southern parts of the city.
+Access from the city centre to the south-eastern areas is provided by the Cheras Highway which connects to Cheras.
+The highway is connected with the Cheras–Kajang Expressway (CKE), which provides access to Kajang and that highway itself is connected with the Kajang–Seremban Highway (LEKAS) and the SILK highway, giving alternative access to Seremban and southern parts of the city.

-The connection from the city centre to eastern areas is provided by Ampang–Kuala Lumpur Elevated Highway.
-The highway is connected to Kuala Lumpur Middle Ring Road 2 for access to Batu Caves and Gombak.
-Near Karak Expressway, it provides access to the east coast area of Malaysia.
-There is no dedicated highway leading from the city centre to the northern areas such as Batu Caves However, Jalan Kuching is the main road from the city to the northern area.
+The connection from the city centre to eastern areas is provided by Ampang–Kuala Lumpur Elevated Highway (AKLEH).
+The highway is connected to Kuala Lumpur Middle Ring Road 2 (MRR2) for access to Batu Caves and Gombak.
+Near Kuala Lumpur–Karak Expressway, it provides access to the east coast states of Peninsular Malaysia.
+There is no dedicated highway leading from the city centre to the northern areas such as Batu Caves.
+However, Jalan Kuching is the main road from the city to the northern area.

-The MMR2 connects with KESAS Highway which provides yet another alternative route to Shah Alam and Subang Jaya.
-The KESAS highway also has connections to Kuala Lumpur–Seremban Expressway which integrates with the southern section of North–South Expressway and North–South Expressway Central Link which provide access to Kuala Lumpur International Airport.
+The MRR2 connects with Shah Alam Expressway (KESAS) which provides yet another alternative route to Shah Alam and Subang Jaya.
+The KESAS highway also has connections to the Kuala Lumpur–Seremban Expressway which integrates with the southern section of the North–South Expressway, which serves the southern states of Peninsular Malaysia, and the North–South Expressway Central Link (ELITE) which provides access to the Kuala Lumpur International Airport (KLIA).

-The connection from the city to Putrajaya is facilitated by a direct highway, Kuala Lumpur–Putrajaya Expressway which also provide connections to Kuala Lumpur International Airport through North–South Expressway Central Link.
-The highway also provides alternative access to southern areas of the city such as Puchong and Bukit Jalil.
+The connection from the city to Putrajaya is facilitated by a direct highway, the Maju Expressway (MEX) which also provides connections to KLIA through the ELITE highway.
+The MEX highway also provides alternative access to southern areas of the city such as Puchong and Bukit Jalil.

 Below is a non-exhaustive list of expressway serving the Klang Valley area: